pw-64/TabCollector/README.md

 4. Click Load unpacked
 5. Provide the chrome_extension folder

+### Firefox
+Please see [this discussion comment](https://github.com/pw-64/TabCollector/discussions/2#discussioncomment-8516525) for installing & developing the extension for Firefox.

 ## Feedback
 Please share any thoughts in the [v1 Feedback Discussion](https://github.com/pw-64/TabCollector/discussions/1)